jainamdamanwala/SoftwareSuggestStation/README.md

 after starting web server, you can login of either of this account based on what functionalities you need to check

-normal user account
+user account
 ------------
-- email: rajdhanani@gmail.com
+- email: jainamdamanwala@gmail.com

-- password: raj@893
+- password: jainam@123

 vendor user account
 -------------
-- email: pgoti32080@stevens.edu
+- email: shubhamjiyani@gmail.com

-- password: ParthHir@893
+- password:shubham@123